Skip to main content

 Loading...

-• Select Bootloader offset, choose: 8KiB bootloader.
+• Select Bootloader offset, and choose: 8KiB bootloader.

 Loading...